ENTALCLINICLONDON

 Mechanical Properties That Ensure Long-Term Durability

-Titanium possesses an ideal combination of strength and flexibility that closely matches the mechanical properties of natural tooth roots.
-This compatibility is essential for withstanding the considerable forces generated during chewing, which can exceed 200 pounds per square inch in the back teeth.
+Titanium provides a combination of strength and flexibility that is well suited to the mechanical demands placed on tooth roots.
+This compatibility helps the implant withstand the considerable forces generated during chewing, which can be substantial in the back teeth.

 Additionally, titanium's elastic modulus is closer to that of bone compared to other dental materials.
 This similarity helps ensure that chewing forces are distributed naturally through the jawbone, preventing stress concentrations that could lead to bone loss around the implant.
 The material's predictable behaviour under load has been extensively studied, providing dental professionals with confidence in treatment planning and long-term prognosis.